-February 1 - Deadline for fall veterinary technology enrollment (vet tech students begin in fall only)
+February 1 - Deadline for fall enrollment for veterinary technology major (vet tech students begin in fall only)

 April 1 - Deadline for summer enrollment

 May 1 - Deadline for fall enrollment for computer science and nursing majors (nursing students begin in fall only)

-July 1 - Deadline for fall enrollment (exceptions: vet tech deadline is February 1; nursing deadline is May 1)
+July 1 - Deadline for all other fall enrollment

 November 1 - Deadline for spring enrollment

 To complete an application, all required material received or postmarked by the deadline.
 For those who will be first-time freshmen, required material typically includes: submitted online application, application fee (or qualified fee waiver), high school transcript, SAT or ACT test score (test scores must be sent electronically from testing agency).
 Any student who has completed college coursework must provide all college transcripts.
 Transfer students who have not completed a bachelor's degree must provide a final high school transcript.
 Transfer students who have not completed at least 24 college semester credit hours must provide an SAT or ACT test score (test scores must be sent electronically from testing agency).

 To ensure maximum consideration for Purdue scholarships, future freshmen applying for fall should submit a complete admission application (application form and all required material) by November 1 and file a Free Application for Federal Student Aid (FAFSA) by March 1.